Super-Suppression of Long Phonon Mean-Free-Paths in Nano-engineered Si due to Heat Current Anticorrelations: Results and Discussion

-\paragraph{Diffuse and specular wall scattering models} The `wall' description approximates the pores in the MD simulation as a series of parallel planar interfaces perpendicular to the $x$-axis.
+\paragraph{Diffuse and specular wall scattering models} The "wall" scattering models make drastic simplification of the pores in the MD simulation by replacing them with a series of parallel planar interfaces perpendicular to the $x$-axis.
 The spacing, $d$, between planes is described in terms of the Knudsen number $K_n = \frac{v_g \overline{\theta}}{d}$.
 When a phonon encounters an interface perpendicular to its transport direction, there is a finite probability $1-\alpha$ that it will pass through with its trajectory unaltered, otherwise, the phonon is reflected.
 For the specular model, reflection involves only flipping the direction of the $x$-component of the velocity.
 In the diffuse model, a new random directory is chosen in the half-space perpendicular to the reflection plane, so that the $x$-component of the velocity of the scattered phonon has the opposite sign from the incident phonon.
 Simulations were performed sweeping $\alpha$ from 0 to 1 and $\log \left[K_n\right]$ from -1 to 1.
 Although we refer to this model as the interface model, it is a reasonable representation of scattering from rectangular pores.